My name is Melissa Rose.

 Freddy is a 17 hand, flaxen chestnut gelding.
 I put him on the lunge and realised he had potential.

 Fast forward three years and he is now a picture of health and the itch is gone.

-But he has behavioural issues and a problem with the right canter lead, there’s bucking and bolting and resistance.
-But still I persist.
+But he had behavioural issues and a problem with the right canter lead.
+There was bucking and bolting and resistance.
+But still I persisted.

-I was lucky enough to be able to purchase my first float in September 2012.
+And so in 2012 I did.
+End of story.
 I love how it feels to be able to hook it up to my car and just take off to compete.

 And then along came Moo…

 The world has a way of offering you things when you least expect it nor can you handle it, but when I saw Moo I knew he belonged with me.

 Moo is a 16.1 hand brown gelding and he weighed 419kgs when I took him on!
 I was given him after he finished his racing career where he earned over $90,000.
 Not bad for a horse with a splade hoof at the front!